-A memorandum of understanding (MOU) is a bilateral agreement, a Strategic Partnership between ISBT and other organisations.
-It expresses a convergence of will between the parties, indicating an intended common line of action, rather than a legal commitment.
+An ISBT Memorandum of Understanding (MoU) is a bilateral agreement outlining a strategic partnership between ISBT and another organisation.
+It expresses a convergence of will between the parties, indicating an intended common line of action rather than a legal commitment.

-Both organizations recognize that their missions, aims and activities have common elements and that this provides a potential for synergy.
-The organizations believe in working together to use their respective resources to pursue mutual and common interests.
+ISBT and strategic partners recognise that their missions, aims, and activities have common elements providing potential for synergy in working together to use their respective resources to pursue mutual interests.

-ISBT is proud to have an MOU with the following Strategic Partners:
+ISBT is proud to have an MoU with each of the following strategic partners: